ahawkins/hawkins.io/series/advanced_caching/part_1-caching_strategies.md

 => [true]
 ```

-Those are the basics of interacting withe the Rails cache.
+Those are the basics of interacting with the Rails cache.
 The rails
 cache is a wrapper around whatever functionality is provided by the
 underlying storage system.
 Now we are ready to move up a layer.

 ## Understanding Fragment Caching

 Fragment caching is taking rendered HTML fragments and storing them in
 the cache.
 Rails provides a `cache` view helper for this.
-It's most
+Its most
 basic form takes no arguments besides a block.
 Whatever is rendered
 during the block will be written back to the cache.
 The basic principle
 behind fragment caching is that it takes much less time fetch